deltarobotone/one_easy_protocol/README.md

 |Windows/Linux|Python|Every Python IDE|[one-easy-protocol](https://github.com/deltarobotone/one-easy-protocol)|
 |Windows|C++|Visual Studio|C++/VisualStudio|

+### All SDK's for One Easy Protocol are released as single file releases to provide an easy usage in your project.

 Tested successfully with Visual Studio 2015 & 2019.
-Check out the example project for this IDE's (VS2015/VS2019).
+VS 2015 only supported at version 0.1.
+Please use [>>release v0.1<<](https://github.com/deltarobotone/one_easy_protocol/archive/v0.1.zip) for Visual studio 2015 (without flowchart support).
+Check out the example project for this IDE's.
 You also can use the precompiled ones for first communication tests.

 ## Prepare the robot